 Well, the ride name is changing really soon to the Incredi-Coaster, but it is pretty good for overweight people.

 The seats are pretty large, and you each get your own bar.
-Entrance and exit aren’t too bad.
+Entrance and exit aren’t bad at all.

 Be sure to download my Disney day planner that lets you know which rides to ride first (one of the BEST tips is to wait in line as little as possible — Disneyland Maxpass made that possible on our last trip) and check out my other Disneyland posts below that: